- Understand what a credit score is and what it means to lenders

 FICO scores range from a low of 300 to a high of 800.
 How your credit score is determined is based upon a number of factors, including how reliable your payment history is, how many credit accounts you have opened, how old the credit accounts are, and how much debt you have.

-If your credit score is low, it may be beneficial for you to monitor your credit with a credit monitoring service, giving you tips and advice for improving your credit.
+If your credit score is low, it may be beneficial for you to monitor your credit with a credit monitoring service to give you tips and advice for improving your credit.
 If your credit is really low and you are struggling to improve it on your own, enlisting the help of a credit repair company can help.
 Taking steps to improve your credit before purchasing a home will ensure you get a better interest rate, which affects the amount of money you will pay over the life of the loan.

 While there is no guarantee, there are programs that offer bad credit home loans.
 It is possible to obtain a home loan with bad credit—so, if you’ve been looking around with no luck, don’t give up yet.
 There are several companies and loan programs available to people with less-than-stellar credit.